-- Use the product according to what is described in the "Intended purpose" chapter. - During the instrument operation, comply with the current standards. - Do not use the instrument if damaged on the outer cover, on the power supply plug or on the cables. - Do not take measures on non-isolated components / voltage conductors. - Keep the instrument away from solvents. - For the maintenance of the instrument, strictly comply with what's described in this manual at the "Maintenance" chapter. - All the interventions not specified in this manual, may be performed exclusively by Seitron assistance centers. - Otherwise, Seitron declines every responsibility about the normal operation of the instrument and on the validity of the several homologations.
+Use the product according to what is described in chapter "Intended purpose".
+During the instrument operation, comply with the current standards.
+Do not use the instrument if damaged on the outer cover, on the power supply plug or on the cables.
+Do not take measures on non-isolated components / voltage conductors.
+Keep the instrument away from solvents.

+For the maintenance of the instrument, strictly comply with what's described in this manual at the "Maintenance" chapter.

+All the interventions not specified in this manual, may be performed exclusively by Seitron Americas assistance centers.
+Otherwise, Seitron Americas declines every responsibility about the normal operation of the instrument and on the validity of the several homologations.